-Uber has revolutionised the taxi industry completely.
-The 8 year old company has always been in news for interesting facts and rumors.
-Disrupting the ride hailing business, Uber baffled everyone with its unprecedented growth.
-Being one of the most favorite startups from this decade, Uber has had the back of all wealthy investors.
+Uber has revolutionized the taxi industry completely.
+The 8-year-old company has always been in the news for interesting facts and rumors.
+Disrupting the ride-hailing business, Uber’s business model baffled everyone with its unprecedented growth.
+Being one of the most favorite startups from this decade, Uber has had all wealthy investors’ back.
 However, the present scenario narrates a whole new story.
-With bad media coverage and lawsuits filed against it, 2017 does not seem to be a favorable time for Uber.
+With bad media coverage and lawsuits filed against it, 2017 does not seem favorable for Uber.

-Stepping into the online ride hailing business at this time can turn out to be profitable.
-Uber’s mounting losses, recently pegged at $2.8 billion/year are outweighing its hefty valuation and growth.
-With its presence in more than eighty countries, its experiences are an eye opener for anyone trying to scale up their on demand business idea.
+Stepping into the online ride-hailing business at this time can turn out to be profitable.
+Uber’s mounting losses, recently pegged at $2.8 billion/year, outweigh its hefty valuation and growth.
+With its presence in more than eighty countries, its experiences are eye-openers for anyone trying to scale up their on-demand business idea.
 Learning from Uber’s mistakes and key strategies, you can frame the right strategy for your online taxi business.

-Mobile app is the most crucial part of any on demand business.
+The mobile app is the most crucial part of any on-demand business.
 It is the only interface through which your customers interact with you.
 Providing an intuitive and highly usable mobile app for your customers is the first step.
 Taxi app development can be time-consuming.
-To launch your taxi app in the market sooner, you can use ready-to-use SaaS based taxi booking solution.
+To launch your taxi app in the market sooner, you can use a ready-to-use SaaS-based taxi booking solution.
 The backend Taxi Dispatch and Management system is another integral part of streamlining taxi operations.
-Driver app is the third element which should have features like ride assignment, route optimization and customer rating for full Uberization of your taxi service.
+The driver app is the third element, which should have features like ride assignment, route optimization, and a customer rating for full Uberization of your taxi service.
 Tookan has an offering that will help you with all these elements for taking your taxi business mobile in the shortest amount of time.

-Having proper safety regulations that must have fingerprinting as a mandatory check would make a strong impact on customers.
+Having proper safety regulations that must have to fingerprint as a mandatory check would strongly impact customers.
 This can be an important factor in distinguishing your taxi business from Uber.
-The story of Cab companies in Austin, is a good case study on how a safer option took over a city after Uber and Lyft had a forced exit.
+The story of Cab companies in Austin is a good case study on how a safer option took over a city after Uber and Lyft had a forced exit.

 Better employee policies

-Categorizing your drivers as self employed or contract workforce, might not go too well with law enforcing authorities and driver moral in general.
-Uber has found itself at the heart of controversies and driver protests in Romania, India, UK along with other countries, has severely jolted its operations.
+Categorizing your drivers as self-employed or contract workers might not go too well with law enforcement authorities and drivers moral in general.
+Uber has found itself at the heart of controversies and driver protests in Romania, India, the UK, and other countries, having severely jolted its operations.
 So it might augur well for your business if drivers are on a regular payroll with all standard employee benefits.
 Not everything about Uber is wrong.
-You can surely incorporate the incentives, bonuses and peak hour driving benefits which Uber has successfully done to grow its driver base.
-Uber’s referral program is another good case study to understand how to build a stronger driver network in short amount of time.
+You can surely incorporate the incentives, bonuses, and peak-hour driving benefits that Uber has successfully done to grow its driver base.
+Uber’s referral program is another good case study to understand how to build a stronger driver network in a short amount of time.

-By inculcating the strengths and avoiding mistakes of Uber, you can stay ahead of the Taxi game and compete with major players.
+By inculcating the strengths and avoiding Uber’s mistakes, you can stay ahead of the Taxi game and compete with major players.